saltyperc/my-suckless-setup/README.md

   Very minimal dwm setup.
 Cleaned up patches: full gaps, shift tools, attach below, always center.
 To utilize more
-  functionality of shift-tools, read the shift-tools.c file and add/remove/change bindings in config.h.
+  functionality of shift tools, read the circular-view.c file and add/remove/change bindings in config.h.
 This is meant to be a better "clean slate" for dwm, keeping it mostly vanilla.
   Quality-of-life changes include: swapped modkey1 (alt) to